maisano/react-router-transition/README.md

 ### Usage

+#### `<RouteTransition />`
+The primary component for declaring a route transition.

-`RouteTransition` requires a few props:
+`<RouteTransition />` requires a few props:
-- `pathname`: the key signifying the transitionable route, most typically the pathname (required)
+- `pathname` (required): the key signifying the transitionable route, most typically the `location.pathname`.
+- `atEnter` (required): an object of interpolatable style values for a route that is mounting
+- `atLeave` (required): an object of interpolatable style values for a route that is unmounting
+- `atActive` (required): interpolatable style values for a route that has mounted
 - `component`: the element type (`'div'`, `'span'`, etc.) to wrap transitioning routes. use `false` to transition routes themselves (this will require consuming a `style` prop in your route components).
-- `atEnter`: an object of interpolatable style values for a route that is mounting (required)
-- `atLeave`: an object of interpolatable style values for a route that is unmounting (required)
-- `atActive`: interpolatable style values for a route that has mounted (required)
 - `mapStyles`: an optional function to transform styles that aren't 1:1 (e.g. animating `translateX` or other values of `transform`)
 - `runOnMount`: a boolean to signal whether or not to run the transition on initial `RouteTransition` mount

 and supports a couple optional props:
-- `className`: applies to the wrapper component
+- [`className`]: Optional.
+ClassName is defined on the wrapper component
-- `style`: applies to the wrapper component
+- [`style`]: Optional.
+Styles are applied to the wrapper component

 If you want more granular control over the transition, pass in `spring` objects accordingly.
 For more information on springs, check out [`react-motion`'s documentation](https://github.com/chenglou/react-motion#--spring-val-number-config-springhelperconfig--opaqueconfig).